Skip to main content

 Critical Thinking in Safety - an introduction to the field

-Application for this learning lab is not yet open.
-Students starting the MSc programme in Human Factors and Systems Safety do not need to apply to the learning lab.
+Application to the learning lab is open and completed through this link: Learning lab application (external page).
+Students starting the 2025 MSc programme in Human Factors and Systems Safety do not need to register for the learning lab.

 This Learning Laboratory will help you form a new view of human factors and systems safety.
 During the lab, you will be exposed to perspectives, which will assist you to develop a critical view when thinking about human factors and system safety.
 This lab will take you beyond classical “Newtonian thinking”, grounded in a basic cause and effect philosophy.
 It will challenge common assumptions, regarding accountability, failed human components and linear progressions to accidents, and it will help you to distinguish safety from quality.
 You will be introduced to the history (and conflicts) of Human Factors and position the so called 'new view' in its ideological heritage.